PPS teachers stage ‘silent protest’ about the status of contract talks - NewsBreak

 2 people wounded in Peoria shooting Friday night

-PEORIA (Heart of Illinois ABC) - Peoria Police said two people were wounded, one of them with life-threatening injuries, after a shooting Friday evening.
+PEORIA (25 News Now) - Peoria Police said two people were wounded, one of them with life-threatening injuries, after a shooting Friday evening.
 According to a release from the department, officers responded to a Shot Spotter call of multiple rounds on North Indiana around 9:00 p.m.
 Friday.
 When they got to the scene, they found a man with a gunshot wound.
 He was taken to a local hospital with non-life threatening injuries.

 YOU MAY ALSO LIKE

-Note: UPDATE: Fans evacuated after fight at Peoria/Metamora High School football game